irfanjat/Docker-compose-app/README.md

 # Docker Compose Hands-On Project 🚀

-This project demonstrates how to use **Docker Compose** and **Docker Volumes** to run a multi-container application in a real-world DevOps-style setup.
+This project demonstrates how to use **Docker Compose** and **Docker Volumes** to run a multi-container application! in a real-world DevOps-style setup.

 The application consists of:
 - A **Node.js (Express)** backend